The Ultimate US Public Campground Project

 I have two GPS systems - why do they provide different routes?

-How many categories of campgrounds do you use?
+How many types of campgrounds do you use?

 What information is shown about campgrounds?